Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Nikola Jokic included, will be in action at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+Nikola Jokic be on the court for the Denver Nuggets at 8:30 PM on Saturday against the Los Angeles Lakers in the 2023 NBA Playoffs.

-Below we will dive into Jokic's stats and trends, helping you make good predictions on prop bets.
+In this article we will break down Jokic's prop bets, using stats to help you make good selections.

 Nikola Jokic Prop Bets vs. the Lakers